delivery-solutions/ds-proximity-sdk-react-native/README.md

 ## Usage

-Import Proximity SDK as below:
+Import and use Proximity SDK as below:

 ```js
 import Proximity from '@deliverysolutions/react-native-proximity-sdk';